 Both the induction tutor and ECT should be properly prepared before the progress review meeting.

-For an ECT this may include maintaining a self-reflection and/or a portfolio of evidence, identifying gaps in knowledge, self-evaluation against the teaching standards, CPD etc.
+For an ECT this may include maintaining a self-reflection (available from the 'resources' section on ECT Manager - login required) and/or a portfolio of evidence, identifying gaps in knowledge, self-evaluation against the teaching standards, CPD etc.